anielkapa/ToDo-Offline/readme.md

-# ToDo List Offline
+# ToDo List
-is a simple to-do-list app with drag & drop option that will be read to be used offline and in case of lie-fie.
+is a simple to-do-list app with drag & drop option

 ### Overview
-This is a simple, REACT based app that will use Service Workers and IndexedDb that brings Offline First benefits.

 IN PROGRESS ...

 ### Next steps